jgeraigery/SpotlightHelp/pages/SpotlightCloud/cloud_display_connections.md

 ## About the Connections display

 1. From a web browser, open the Spotlight web site - [https://www.spotlightesssentials.com](https://www.spotlightesssentials.com).
-2. From the Spotlight web site [Sign in to Spotlight Cloud.](https://www.spotlightessentials.com/home/SignIn)
+2. Sign in using your Quest account.
+You have already signed in if you see your profile icon {% include inline_imageCloud.html file="tb-profile.png" alt="Account Profile" %} in the top right corner of the screen.
+If you see a {% include inline_imageCloud.html file="tb-signin.png" alt="Sign in" %} link then you need to sign in.
-3. The Heat Map is the opening **Monitoring** screen on the Spotlight web site - [https://www.spotlightesssentials.com](https://www.spotlightesssentials.com).
+3. Click the **Monitoring** tab.
+The Heatmap is the opening Monitoring screen.
-4. The Connections display is the left panel of the **Monitoring** screen.
+4. The Connections display is the left panel of the Monitoring screen.

 ## Search